Ahead of the opening, the team behind the Northern Quarter’s new dining spot went to Copenhagen for a bit of research into the Nordic way of life.

-There’s a very specific ethos surrounding products and ingredients while in Copenhagen – values that helped inspire the Head Chef at Wilderness.
-Taking a back-to-basic approach, the traditional methods have inspired Wilderness to keep their menu even more simple than they’d originally thought.
+There’s a very specific ethos surrounding products and ingredients while in Copenhagen – values that helped inspire the Head Chef at Wolf At The Door.
+Taking a back-to-basic approach, the traditional methods have inspired the Wolf team to keep their menu even more simple than they’d originally thought.

 Onto drinks and a visit to the world-class Ruby was a MUST.
 A cocktail bar that has survived primarily through the quality of their cocktails and word-of-mouth – Ruby like to do things the ‘Ruby Way’ from how you are greeted to how cocktails are made.
 The cocktails are simply to die for.

 Following the success of NOMA, they’ve re-imagined the Nordic experience – dusting off traditional (and forgotten) Nordic Spirits and finding new ways to make cocktails with them.
 And yet, possibly the most unique thing about the bar is the surroundings – it’s homely and like most places in Copenhagen – completely without pretension.

 Similarly, a visit to the impressive Empirical Spirits uncovered a institutionalised climate of innovation – one that valued experimentation and forward thinking when it came to discovering new spirits and drinks.